-As a freshman, nothing put a smile on my face quite like knowing I had one of my mom’s college care packages waiting for me at the dorm.
+As a first-year college student, nothing made me smile like knowing I had one of my mom’s college care packages waiting for me at the dorm.
 It started with an email from the mailroom saying a box would be available for pick-up that afternoon.
-It was hard to focus on the differences between classical and operant conditioning that my psychology professor was explaining when I would rather think about treats from home.
+It was hard to focus on the differences between classical and operant conditioning that my psychology professor explained when I would think about treats from home instead.

 For the Homesick

-3. Wall poster of a landmark from home – dorm room walls are blank slates for every college freshman to decorate.
-Don’t forget to throw in a package of Command Poster Adhesive Strips so that it can be put up easily without damaging the walls.
+Dorm room walls are blank slates for every college student to decorate.
+Find photos or a poster from your hometown, and don’t forget to throw in a Command Poster Adhesive Strips package so that posters can be put up easily without damaging the walls.

 For the Fashionista

-11. Laptop and phone cases – as a college student, the easiest way to express your style is on your laptop.
-You bring it everywhere and, even on the mornings when you don’t feel like changing out of sweatpants, your laptop can still be well dressed with a cute decal, like this 3 Letter Classic Monogram Decal in your daughter’s initials.
+One of the easiest ways to express your style as a college student is on your laptop.
+You bring it everywhere, and even when you don’t feel like changing out of sweatpants, your computer can still be well-dressed with a cute decal.

-12. Hair Ties add a pop of color and you can never have too many!
+They add a pop of color; you can never have too many!

 For the Sports Fan